alematia/MaGplotR/README.md

 ### USAGE
 #### Recommendations:
 Create a directory and copy there all the gene summary files you want to analyze.
 This will be the input directory (-i).
 Optionally, do the same thing with sgRNA summary files (-g).
 If you have a control gene summary file to analyze (-c), we recommend to put it in the parent directory for simplicity.
 Next, open a terminal in linux and change directory where the ScrispR.R is located.
 Then type the commands as in the examples.
 Make sure you give the complete path to the file/folder as argument (you can easily do this copying the file/folder and clicking paste in the terminal).
-You can also provide an output folder, where files will be saved, otherwise, parent directory is default.
+You can also provide an output folder, where files will be saved, otherwise, input directory is default.
 You can also choose different output formats and select top cutoff.

 Examples:
 ```bash